sumaiya-2411/sumaiya-2411/README.md

 ---

-## 🚀 About Me
+## ✨About Me

-- ✨ Learning development and design side by side
+- 💡 Learning development and design side by side
 - 💡 Curious, creative, and always improving
-- 📚 Exploring new tools & technologies daily
+- 💡 Exploring new tools & technologies daily
-- 🎯 Currently focusing on development and design
+- 💡 Currently focusing on development and design

 ---